49 publications classées par:

 Marewski J. N., Galesic M. & Gigerenzer G. (2009).
 Fast and frugal media choices.
 In Hartmann T. (Ed.), Media choice: A theoretical and empirical overview (pp. 102-127).
 Routledge, New York & London.

 Actes de conférence (partie) Link D. & Marewski J. N. (2015).
 Populating ACT-R's Declarative Memory with Internet Statistics.
 In Taatgen N. A., van Vugt M. K., Borst J. P. & Mehlhorn K. (Eds.), Proceedings of the 13th International Conference on Cognitive Modeling (ICCM) (pp. 69-70).
-Groningen, the Netherlands: University of Groningen. [url] [abstract]
+University of Groningen, the Netherlands. [url] [abstract]

 Decision situations are often characterized by uncertainty: we do not know the values of the different options on all attributes and have to rely on information stored in our memory to decide.
 Several strategies have been proposed to describe how people make inferences based on knowledge used as cues.
 The present research shows how declarative memory of ACT-R models could be populated based on internet statistics.
 This will allow to simulate the performance of decision strategies operating on declarative knowledge based on occurrences and co-occurrences of objects and cues in the environment.